Drawing Fib Retracement Areas on Upwards and Downwards Trend

 For this example, the pull back reached the 50.00 % retracement area, but most of the time the stock trading market will retrace up to 38.2 % and hence most of the times traders set their buy limit orders at the 38.2 % level, while at the same time placing and setting a stop loss just below 61.8 %.

-How to Draw on a Downward Bearish Market
+How to Draw on a Downwards Bearish Market

-In the diagram below the stock trading market is moving down between 1 and 2, then after 2 it retraces upto 38.20 % retracement then it continues moving down in the original and initial downward trend.
-Notice that this indicator is drawn from point 1 to point 2 in the direction of the trend (Downwards).
+In the diagram below the stock trading market is moving down between 1 and 2, then after 2 it retraces upto 38.20 % retracement then it continues moving downward in the original and initial downwards trend.
+Notice that this indicator is drawn from point 1 to point 2 in the direction of the market trend (Downwards).

 Because we know this is just a retracement we put a sell order at 38.20% level and a stop loss order just above 61.80%.

-If you had put sell order at the 38.20% level such as displayed on the trade transaction below you would have made a lot of pips afterwards.
-In this trade the retracement reached 38.2% point and didn't get to 50.00% mark.
+If you had put sell order at the 38.20% level such as displayed on the trade transaction below you'd have made a lot of pips afterwards.
+In this trade the retracement got to 38.2% point and didn't get to 50.00% mark.
 From experience it is always good to use 38.20% because most of the times the pull back doesn't always get to 50.0% mark.

 Explanation for the Above Example